×

 Lisa Kudrow never learned how to play the guitar properly

 An acoustic guitar is one particular prop that immediately comes to mind when we think of Phoebe.
-It served as both a tool for the musician's part-time job at Central Perk and a vehicle for the quirky character's artistic expression, giving us iconic songs like "Smelly Cat" and "Sticky Shoes."
+It served as both a tool for her part-time job at Central Perk and a vehicle for the quirky character's artistic expression, giving us iconic songs like "Smelly Cat" and "Sticky Shoes."
 You'd think that the actress playing Phoebe would either need to be a natural guitarist or put in a lot of practice to become proficient.
 Lisa Kudrow did neither of those things, though it wasn't for lack of trying.

 She revealed the truth in NBC's farewell special "Friends: Final Thoughts," saying, "I didn't like the guitar.
 I wasn't getting it."
 At one point, she had even asked the show's creators if Phoebe could play bongos instead.
 After Kudrow had taken a few classes, the creators realized that the scope for comedy had diminished noticeably as Kudrow's guitar skills improved.
 Kudrow and the creative team decided to make do with the few chords Kudrow knew how to play.
 Her reasoning: "That's all Phoebe would know anyhow."